 Data Retention Period

-6.1.
-By law (Law on the Prevention of Money Laundering and Terrorist Financing of the Republic of Lithuania and in view of the statute of limitations) the Company has the right to store Personal data records for a maximum of 10 years after the termination of their business relationship with the Customer.
-Such records include Personal data such as Customer’s name, contact details, account details, transactional history, etc. Consent for direct marketing is valid until such time as the Customer has withdrawn it, but no longer than 5 years.
-For more detailed information on the specific retention periods applicable for other categories of personal data, please contact us directly via firstname.lastname@example.org.
+6.4.
+Consent for direct marketing is valid until such time as the Customer has withdrawn it or when the business relationship ends, but no longer than 5 years.
+For more detailed information on the specific retention periods applicable for other categories of personal data, please contact us directly via [email protected].